Skip to content

 Deposit Collaterals Together#

-To deposit both vault and pool collateral together and let the tool calculate the minimum required collateral to back the lots, you can use the depositCollateral function to the agent, specifying your created agent address in the AGENT_ADDRESS and lot size in the LOTS:
+To deposit both vault and pool collateral together and let the tool calculate the minimum required collateral to back the lots, you can use the depositCollateral function to the agent, specifying your created agent address in the AGENT_ADDRESS and lot size in the LOTS, as well exchange FASSET with FTestXRP, FTestBTC or FTestDOGE according to which underlying network you are creating the agent:

 Deposit Collateral Separately#

-1. Deposit enough vault collateral to the agent specifying your created agent address in the AGENT_ADDRESS and the amount of the stablecoin or wrapped ETH in the AMOUNT field.
+1. Deposit enough vault collateral to the agent specifying your created agent address in the AGENT_ADDRESS and the amount of the stablecoin or wrapped ETH in the AMOUNT field, as well exchange FASSET with FTestXRP, FTestBTC or FTestDOGE according to which underlying network you are creating the agent.

-2. Buy enough pool collateral for the agent specifying your agent's address in the AGENT_ADDRESS and the amount of the CFLR in the CFLR_AMOUNT field.
+2. Buy enough pool collateral for the agent specifying your agent's address in the AGENT_ADDRESS and the amount of the CFLR in the CFLR_AMOUNT field, as well exchange FASSET with FTestXRP, FTestBTC or FTestDOGE according to which underlying network you are creating the agent.

 Register the Agent as Available#